rach7777/monax-may/erisindustries.com_landingpage.md

 Using **blockchain** [LINK TO GLOSSARY] technology similar to that of Bitcoin protocol and its many imitators and a system of **smart contracts** [LINK TO GLOSSARY], Eris Industries systems allow the creation of web applications that can be safely, securely, and reliably deployed on the public internet at a substantially reduced cost when compared to existing dedicated server or cloud-based solutions.
 Such applications are known as 'distributed applications,' or **Dapps** [LINK TO GLOSSARY].

-Best of all, Eris' open-source platform is easy to set up, easy to parameterise, and functional.
-Today.
-And it's completely free to use.
+Eris' open-source platform is easy to set up, easy to parameterise, and fully functional for immediate use by developers.

+Best of all, it's completely free to use.

 #WHAT DOES ERIS CONSIST OF?